ProfRosario/PracticeRepro1/README.md

 > <code>$ git clone git@github.com:github_username/MyRepro.git</code>

-By this point, Github shouldn't not be asking you for your username or password any more.
+If you set everything correctly, Github should not asking you for your username or password any more when cloning.
 If GitHub does, you probability made a mistake somewhere in the setup.